 Malin James is an essayist, blogger, and short story writer.
 Her work has appeared in Electric Literature, Bust, MUTHA, Queen Mob’s Tea House and Medium, as well as in podcasts and anthologies for Cleis Press, Sweetmeats Press and Stupid Fish Productions.
-Her first collection, Roadhouse Blues, releases this summer (July 11th!) with Go Deeper Press.
+Her first collection, Roadhouse Blues, is now out with Go Deeper Press.

 A Bit More: